 Every man is different, so naturally everyone is going to have different financial goals.
 But if you’re feeling confused and overwhelmed about money, it’s sometimes helpful to see suggestions for milestones to hit at certain points in your life.
 You can then take those broad suggestions and refine them so they fit your personal circumstances.
+With that in mind, here are 11 financial goals to work towards in your twenties:

-1. Start educating yourself about personal finance.
 One of the weird things about the modern age, is that even though money plays such a huge role in our lives, most of us don’t get any formal personal finance classes in school.
 Parents often don’t talk with their kids about the finer points of money management either.
 This is unfortunate, because knowledge truly is power.

 When I was in law school I started a blog called The Frugal Law Student.
 I wanted to share tips with fellow law students about how to save money while getting your JD.
 Yet at the time, I didn’t know much about personal finance myself!
 So I went into autodidact mode and started learning about money, saving, and so on.
 This self-taught course really enriched my life.